datalens-tech/datalens-examples/01-override-assets/README.md

 All services from main compose file except `datalens-ui` were extended

-Service `datalens-ui` for ui build from new `Dockerfile` with resource overriding
+Service `datalens-ui` for ui is build from new `Dockerfile` with resource overriding

 ### 5. Build new datalens-ui container